andr-ew/ndls/README.md

 ## notes

-arc assignable to any of the track view parameters
+arc assignable to any of the track parameters

 track parameter randomization
   - play with different random distributions (gaussian is probably fine) for certain parameters (/all parameters?)